industdev/Naughty-Archiver-2000/README.md

 See changelogs.txt for more features

-Because every extractor has it's own options and it's customized based on gallery-dl, there's only a few already implemented, most gallery-dl settings are also predetermined, such as file names (although still easily modifiable from source).
+Because every extractor has it's own options and it's customized based on gallery-dl or yt-dlp, there's only a few already implemented, most settings are also predetermined, such as file names (although still easily modifiable from source).

 NA2000 is meant to be run in the background mind-free and can be forcefully terminated at any time